 Abstract

 SMPTE ST 2086 is the official standard defining the Mastering Display Color Volume metadata set of values that essentially conveys the potential approved color volume, assumed by the nominal measurements of the mastering monitor that the witnessed content is observed through during the creative authoring process.
 In 2018, SMPTE will release an update (ST 2086:2018) that clarifies or further restricts some value ranges.
 AVC and HEVC specifications carry ST 2086:2014 values in bitstreams via their respective, essentially identical Mastering Display Color Volume (MDCV) SEI messages.
 This metadata set of values is often repacked and relayed into HDMI headers, and optionally applied in some (post-decoder) display processing or signal format conversion.
-This proposal provides delta text to the existing respective AVC and HEVC SEI messages to update the semantics to match ST 2086:2018.
+This proposal provides delta text to the existing respective AVC and HEVC SEI messages to update the semantics to match the ST 2086:2018 revision.
 The summary of changes are: (1) the value 0 can represent “unknown” or “unspecified” for any element in MDCV, in scenarios where individual value measurements are unavailable, or the application does not want to convey a value; (2) primaries and white point elements expressed in CIE xy coordinates are restricted such that the x coordinate is in the practical visual range [0.0001, 0.84000] and the y coordinate in the range [0.0001, 0.8400]; (3) the maximum display mastering luminance value shall be a multiple of 1 candela per square meter; (4) the minimum display mastering luminance value shall be a multiple of 0.0001 candela per square meter (already aligning to existing AVC and HEVC text).
 Small NOTE additions to the SEI are suggested to reflect more semantic detail present in ST 2086: (5) SMPTE states xy chromatic measurements have 4 decimal digits; (6) a value in the range [5, 10000] candelas per square meter indicates nominal maximum display mastering luminance (7) a value in the range [0.0001, 5.0000] candelas per square meter indicates nominal minimum display mastering luminance.
-A liaison statement from SMPTE to MPEG and VCEG coincident to this JCT meeting attaches a copy of ST 2086:2018.
+A liaison statement from SMPTE to MPEG (m42452) coincident to this JCT meeting attaches a copy of ST 2086:2018.
+Version 2 of this document updates text to address issues raised during the JCT review of version 1 at this meeting.

 Background